Vietnam.vn - Nền tảng quảng bá Việt Nam

 Những biến thể gene cụ thể được thừa hưởng từ cha mẹ sẽ ảnh hưởng đến lượng cà phê mà một người có thể tiêu thụ - Ảnh: iStock

-Coffee drinking preferences are inherited.
+Coffee drinking habits are hereditary.

-Researchers from the Schulich School of Medicine & Dentistry and the University of California San Diego (UCSD) used genetic data as well as self-reported coffee consumption to assemble a genome-wide association study (GWAS).
+Researchers from the Schulich School of Medicine & Dentistry and the University of California San Diego (UCSD) used genetic data as well as self-reported coffee consumption figures to assemble a genome-wide association study (GWAS).

 The study was published in the journal Neuropsychopharmacology .

-Differences in results between UK and US
+Differences in results between the UK and the US

-This doesn't mean that coffee drinkers will use other substances or develop obesity, but rather that a genetic predisposition to coffee drinking is somehow linked to these traits, Thorpe says.
+This doesn't mean that coffee drinkers will use other substances or develop obesity, but rather that a genetic predisposition to drinking coffee is somehow linked to these traits, Thorpe says.

-Nghiện cà phê, coi chừng quá liều và ngộ độc Coffee Addiction, Beware of Overdose and Poisoning
+Nghiện cà phê, coi chừng quá liều và ngộ độc Coffee addiction: Beware of overdose and poisoning.

 Source: https://tuoitre.vn/tai-sao-chung-ta-them-ca-phe-20240622182130435.htm